-The hard part for organizations is knowing what is possible to do with their data, struggling to get the right data, and then giving up on the process too early.”
-He added that data maturity ultimately means having the right infrastructure in place, not necessarily computers and software, but the right people who understand the strategic vision and align data to carry out that vision.
-“Data maturity becomes a core capability for an organization,” he said.
+The hard part for organizations is knowing what is possible to do with their data, struggling to get the correct data, and then giving up on the process too early.
+Data maturity ultimately means having the proper infrastructure, not necessarily computers and software, but the right people who understand the strategic vision and align data to carry out that vision.
+In short, data maturity becomes a core capability for an organization.

-When building the budget and business case for a new technology, businesses should consider the opportunity cost of taking administrative work people are doing today, moving that work to an automated tool, and redeploying resources on more strategic initiatives.
+When building the budget and business case for a new technology, businesses should consider the opportunity cost of taking administrative work people are doing today, moving that work to an automated tool and redeploying resources on more strategic initiatives.